mariago6/mariago6/README.md

 I am eager to continue learning programming, learning new technologies and keep growing as a professional 💻

-🌍I'm living in Barcelona but I'm open to rellocate.
+🌍I'm living in Barcelona but I'm open to relocate.

 💼Open to new front end opportunities.